 However, if a business has specific reason to believe that a certain kind of criminal violence is a likely threat to its guests, then that business becomes responsible for providing protection.

 For example, the man accused of exposing himself to the woman and children is also suspected to be a repeat offender, based on previous security footage from the same Decatur Walmart location.
 If Walmart was aware of his past behavior in the store and took no steps to protect other customers from him, the company might be liable for the psychological harm he caused this family.

-If the type of criminal activity that injured you or your loved one has been known to happen at the Walmart you were shopping in before, or in the close surrounding area, you have grounds to sue Walmart for providing inadequate security.
+If the type of criminal activity that injured you or your loved one has been known to happen before at the Walmart you were shopping in, or in the close surrounding area, you have grounds to sue Walmart for providing inadequate security.

 How to Sue If You Were Injured While Working for Walmart

 Walmart employees are far from immune to accidents and crime connected with the company.
 In fact, one data survey spanning 2015-2016 found Walmart had reported the second-highest number of severe employee injuries out of all U.S employers.